LogoLogo

 To avoid such an obstacle, TotalCross provides AsyncTask class, which is a helper to execute task in an asynchronous way.
 By using AsyncTask, the user can easily execute asynchronous task without complex manipulation of threads and, consequently, not locking the main thread.
 See the example bellow to learn how to use it.

-Copy and paste this code inside a Container instance.
+Copy and paste this code inside a instance.

 Button dldButton = new Button("download zip");